amangupta0709/Covid19-Data-India/README.md

 # Covid19-Data-India
-A simple form asking your email id your state and district and it will automatically send an email of latest covid19 cases of your area
+A simple form asking your email id your state and district and it will automatically send an email of latest covid19 cases of your area.

+Made entirely on Python Web Framework Django by using Covid-19 India API.

-## How to Use
+## How to Works

 1. Type your name, gmail email address as both are required fields.